domschrei/mallob/docs/clusters.md

 Some clusters like SuperMUC-NG do not allow internet access on their login nodes.
 Here's two options for how you can still transfer the needed dependencies to the cluster.

 ### Internet via Proxy
 First you need to set up a SOCKS5 proxy at your local host.
-Here we show an example with [proxychains](https://github.com/haad/proxychains) for setting up the port 1537.
-On Debian/Ubuntu proxychains might already be installed per default, or available via apt.
-You might also need openssh-server later.
+Here we show an example using [proxychains](https://github.com/haad/proxychains) and the port 1537.
+On Debian/Ubuntu proxychains might already be installed per default or available via apt.
+You might also need to install openssh-server.

     apt install proxychains openssh-sever